Shumai: Hunan juhua shaomai

 Called the chrysanthemum shaomai (菊花燒賣), this variety is made in Changsha (長沙), Hunan province (湖南).
 This shaomai is named for its opening resembling the chrysanthemum flower petal shape.
 It is spicy with pepper and the wrapper is translucent.
 The filling largely consists of glutinous rice, pork hash, shrimp, shiitake mushrooms, bamboo shoots and onion.

 Jiangnan shaomai

-Shaomai prepared in the Jiangnan region (stretching from Shanghai to Nanjing) has a filling similar to zongzi from the region, containing marinated pork pieces in glutinous rice, soy sauce and Shaoxing wine, steamed with pork fat.
+Shaomai common in the Jiangnan region (stretching from Shanghai to Nanjing) has a filling similar to zongzi from the region, containing marinated pork pieces in glutinous rice, soy sauce and Shaoxing wine, steamed with pork fat.
 It is larger than the Cantonese version.

 The Shanghai variation also contains shiitake mushrooms and onion.
 The mince, mushrooms and onion are stir-fried before being prepared as the filling.

+Another type of Shaomai prepared in the region contains minced pork and bamboo shoot pieces.
+Xiasha Shaomai is a famous traditional snack from the Xiasha Old Street in Nanhui, Pudong, Shanghai, and Fengjing Shaomai is a traditional, intangible cultural heritage snack from Fengjing Ancient Town in Jinshan, Shanghai; the former uses spring bamboo shoots and the latter uses winter bamboo shoots.
+This type of Shaomai is also common in Jiaxing and Hangzhou.

 Uyghur shaomai

 In northwest China, the Uyghur people of Xinjiang adapted shaomai into two regional varieties.
 The southern Xinjiang recipes differ slightly from the northern version in terms of ingredients and method.
 The filling of the northern version consists of mutton or beef, along with green onion and radish, whereas the southern filling primarily uses glutinous rice with smaller amounts of mutton or beef.
 Minced meat from sheep ribs containing some fat is ideal.